Diego Torres (singer)

+His work has been well received throughout Latin America and he is a recipient of numerous awards, including the Latin Grammy Award, which he has won three times.
+His hit single "Color Esperanza," released as an anthem of hope during Argentina's economic depression, has become a standard for school choirs since its release in 2001.
+He performed it for Pope Francis in 2015.

 Early life

-Diego Torres was born in Buenos Aires, Argentina.
-He's the son of popular argentine singer and actress Lolita Torres.
+He is the son of popular Argentine singer and actress Lolita Torres.

 Career

-In 1989, Torres' music career began with a band called "La Marca."
-Later, he began his first steps on TV starring in the successful TV series "La Banda del Golden Rocket" which stayed on air for three years.
+In 1989, Torres' music career began with a band called La Marca.
+Later, he began his first steps on TV starring in the successful TV series La Banda del Golden Rocket, which stayed on air for three years.
 He loves soccer.
 Torres has won 3 awards along with 17 nominations for the Latin Grammys.

-In 1992 he launched his first album, "Diego Torres," produced by Cachorro López.
+In 1992 he launched his first album, Diego Torres, produced by Cachorro López.
 This album was rewarded 3 times platinum.

-Two years later, and a little distant from TV, he launched his second album called "Tratar de estar mejor" which received 5 platinum albums in Argentina and gold and platinum albums in other Latin American countries.
+Two years later, and a little distant from TV, he launched his second album called Tratar de estar mejor which received 5 platinum albums in Argentina and gold and platinum albums in other Latin American countries.
 This album launched Torres to the international scene.

-In 1996 the Italian producer Celso Valli produced Torres' third album, "Luna Nueva", and months later Diego started touring with his band all across Latin America, United States, and Spain.
+In 1996 the Italian producer Celso Valli produced Torres' third album, Luna Nueva, and months later Diego started touring with his band all across Latin America, United States, and Spain.
 The album went on sale, soon reaching gold and quickly being rewarded with the platinum in Argentina.

-In 1999 he recorded his fourth album called "Tal Cual Es", produced by Cachorro López.
+In 1999 he recorded his fourth album called Tal Cual Es, produced by Cachorro López.
 This album showed Diego's talent and creativity to compose and mix different Latin sounds, such as flamenco guitars as well as various other tropical sounds.

-His next album was named "Un Mundo Diferente" which was recorded in the second half of 2001 in Buenos Aires and Miami.
+His next album was named Un Mundo Diferente; it was recorded in the second half of 2001 in Buenos Aires and Miami.
 This album presents a variety of styles and merges with several Latin rhythm styles in most songs, such as in his most successful song so far, "Color Esperanza", which stayed at the top of the Argentine Singles/Airplay Chart for twelve consecutive weeks.
 The album received a Grammy Award nomination in 2003.

 2004 brought a new challenge to Diego: the possibility of recording an MTV Unplugged, which aired in the MTV networks of Brazil, Latin America, Spain and United States.
 The reconversion of the acoustics in some of his hits along with the presentation of his new themes were part of this show, which was also produced on CD and DVD.

-In 2006 he released his sixth studio album "Andando", proceeded by the lead single "Abriendo Caminos" featuring Dominican singer-songwriter Juan Luis Guerra.
+In 2006 he released his sixth studio album, Andando, proceeded by the lead single "Abriendo Caminos" featuring Dominican singer-songwriter Juan Luis Guerra.
 In 2005 he received the Platinum Konex Award as best Argentine male pop/ballad singer, shared with Sandro de América.

-In 2010 he released his seventh studio album "Distinto" featuring his first the number-one Billboard Hot Latin Song single "Guapa".
+In 2010 he released his seventh studio album, Distinto, featuring his first the number-one Billboard Hot Latin Song single "Guapa".